Gerarduu/trivia/README.md

-# trivia
-A trivia game.

-# Installing Instructions
+# Compile Instructions

 Download the source.

-Open "trivia.xcodeproj" file.
+Open "trivia.xcodeproj" file with Xcode.

+On the top-left screen of Xcoe, click the "Play" button.